mmcken3/go-api-starter/README.md

     git clone https://github.com/mmcken3/go-api-starter.git

-Once in the repo you can run the make commands to buidl or run the tool:
+Once in the repo you can run the make commands to build or run the tool:

-    make build (this will only build the containers) make run (this will build and run the containers)
+    make build (this will only install the go code) make run (this will install and run the api)

-When the containers are up and running successfully you will see a message that says:
+When the api is up and running successfully you will see a message that says:

     go-api-starter | Go API Starter is now running!